pate87/how-to-collaborate-on-Github-project/README.md

       git fetch
       ```
       Even if Git doesn't show new code, this is a good practice to follow.
    3. Create a new branch.
-The branch should include your GitHub account name and the project you are working on, like so:
+The branch should include your GitHub account name and the project you are working on, like this:
       ```bash
       git checkout -b myGithubAccount-addANewName-issueID
       ```